Biofrontiers-ALMC/CyAn/README.md

 ## Installation and Usage

-Please see the [Getting Started guide](https://github.com/Biofrontiers-ALMC/CyAn/wiki/getting-started) or the [Wiki](https://github.com/Biofrontiers-ALMC/CyAn/wiki).
+To use this toolbox, [download](https://github.com/Biofrontiers-ALMC/CyAn/releases) the latest release. **You do not need to download this repository.** For more information, please see the [Getting Started guide](https://github.com/Biofrontiers-ALMC/CyAn/wiki/getting-started).

 ## Contribute